 Information Technology.
 The Director's primary function is to organize and develop an integrated communications system to be used across all branches of ASMSU.
-The Director also acts as a technical resource with all equipment and data.
+The Director also acts as a technical resource with all equipment and data and administers the ASMSU website.